 Getting Started

-Starknet is a scalable Layer-2 solution on Ethereum.
-This guide will walk you through the process of deploying and interacting with your first Starknet smart contract using the Cairo programming language, a language tailored for creating validity proofs and that Starknet uses.
-For seasoned developers looking to understand the core concepts and get hands-on experience, this guide offers step-by-step instructions and essential details.
+Starknet is a scalable layer 2 solution on Ethereum.
+This guide will walk you through the process of deploying and interacting with your first Starknet smart contract using the Cairo programming language, a general-purpose programming language for creating proofs of validity using Starknet.
+For experienced developers looking to understand the basics and gain hands-on experience, this guide provides step-by-step instructions and essential details.

-We will use the Starknet Remix Plugin to compile, deploy and interact with our smart contract.
-It is a great tool to get started with Starknet development.
+We will use the Starknet Remix Plugin to compile, deploy, and interact with our smart contract.
+It's a great tool for getting started with Starknet development because you don't need to install anything on your computer.

 Introduction to Starknet Smart Contracts